Are there any Vietnam War-era POWs still alive in Laos? – A trip to Sam Neua and Vieng Xai Caves.

 The impressive cave complex in Vieng Xai lies about 30km away from Sam Neua.
 Set in karst mountains, at the head of a beautiful rice-growing valley, the caves housed the headquarters of the Pathet Lao forces in the war, as well as the Pathet Lao government.

-There are hundreds of caves in the mountains, but only a few have been opened for tourism, including a barracks cave, a vast complex which could house 2,000 troops.
+There are hundreds of caves in these mountains, but only a few have been opened for tourism, including a barracks cave, a vast complex which sometimes housed 2,000 North Vietnamese and Pathet Lao troops.
 The caves were bombed by US planes every day for nine years.

-Vieng Xai interested me after reading well-documented reports of POWs being held in the caves during the war.
+Vieng Xai interested me after reading well-documented reports of POWs being held in these caves during the war.

 The commentary continued: “He answered our questions truthfully,” so, given no POWs were ever returned from Laos, you have to wonder what they did to him and what happened to him.